zkFold/zkfold-cardano/e2e-test/src-docs/symbolic/main.typ

 #set align(start)
 #set text(size: 12pt)

-*A ZK-KYC example:* Alice wants to send ada to Bob, which he can then use on the condition that he is above 18 years old.

-- The first transaction is a setup that needs to be performed only once for this application;
-- In the second transaction, Alice sends ada to a smart contract;
-- In the third transaction, Bob proves that he is above 18 year old and withdraws the funds to his wallet address.
+*A ZK-KYC scenario:* Charles sets up a reward in ada that can be claimed by proving (using the Plonk `verify` algorithm) the completion of a KYC process.

+First, we perform a setup transaction that posts the Symbolic verifier script on-chain.

 #set text(size: small-size)
 #v(3em)
 #transaction(
-  [*Init transaction*],
+  [*Script setup transaction*],
   inputs: (
     (
       name: "Someone",
-      address: "Public key hash",
+      address: "Public key",
       value: (
         ada: 1000
       )